 This feature is not unique to mammals, because it also evolved in dinosaurs, and in some prehistoric crocodiles - which, rather alarmingly, could run rapidly across dry land.
 Today, of course, it is also found in birds.
 Nonetheless, it is a key feature of mammals, and the starting point for a whole series of adaptations in mammalian limb structure.
 From this beginning, mammalian limbs have taken on a wide range of different forms, adapted to all kinds of different lifestyles.

 One example would be the development of hooves.
 The stance of hoofed animals, standing on the very tips of their toes, is thought to give the limb greater flexibility and allow them to run faster.
 Hooves have therefore evolved in herbivores, to, at least in part, allow them to escape from predators.
-Given the speed at which, for example, a cheetah moves, hooves clearly aren't essential for rapid running, but they do seem to help, and one might wonder why predators - as keen to catch prey as the prey is not to be caught - never evolved them.
+Given the speed at which, for example, a cheetah moves, hooves clearly aren't essential for rapid running, but they do seem to help, and one might wonder why no living predators - as keen to catch prey as the prey is not to be caught - possess them.
 The answer, most likely, is that claws are just too useful to carnivores, which use them as weapons to bring down their prey; something that wouldn't work with a hoof.

 With the great variation of mammals that exist, its quite obvious that the proportions and shapes of limbs vary considerably between them.
 Still, there are some limits to this variation if you want to be able to walk or run effectively, and a couple of years ago, Manuela Schmidt and Martin Fischer of Jena University conducted a study comparing the limbs of a wide range of mammalian species to look at those limitations.
 One of their conclusions was that the hind limbs of mammals vary far less than the fore limbs.